 If you are the spouse or executor/executrix of the deceased person, the first order of business is to go to the city clerk's office or your local vital statistics office and get certified copies of the death certificate.
 Obtain at least 10 copies; 20 copies would be even better.

 Here's why: A dizzying number of financial institutions, government agencies, creditors, unions, membership groups and other organizations won't even talk to you about a loved one's financial affairs -- let alone take action, like closing an account -- until you produce a death certificate.
 So you'll need this valuable document before you start contacting banks, investment companies and other firms.

 There's another reason to immediately request multiple death certificates.
 "Nobody is going to pay you anything without them," says insurance agent Al Canton, owner of A.N.
-Canton Insurance Services, in Fair Oaks, Calif.
+Canton Insurance Services, in Fair Oaks, California.

 2. Obtain Letters Testamentary or Letters of Administration